Subagent Configuration Deep Dive

 solution without acknowledging alternatives.

-Opus with high effort for genuinely complex reasoning.
+Opus for genuinely complex reasoning — spawn it at high effort.
 MCP access to historical context.
 Agent tool enabled because this agent needs to delegate sub-analysis.
-Background false because the parent needs the results before proceeding.
+Spawn it without run_in_background because the parent needs the results before proceeding.

 Subagents vs. Agent Teams